yetulaxman/rstudio-openshift/README.md

 ### Deployment of daki rstudio on Notebooks
 ...

-# rstudio for basic data analysis course
+# rstudio for training environment
 Rstudio dockerfile for basic data analyis course (rstudio-rda) includes latest version of rstudio, R (v4.0.2) and basic R-packages.
 Current state of Dockerfile (*rstudio-rda.Dockerfile*) is available in *rda* folder.

 ## Deploying rstudio-rda on Rahti *via* commandline